Function Description

 ![]() |

-The process of drawing a polygon by holding the Q key is as shown below:
+The process of drawing a polygon by holding down the Q key is as shown in the following figure:

-- Move the mouse to the map.
-You can see that as the mouse moves, the coordinate values of the point are displayed in real-time in the parameter box following it.
-Enter the coordinate values of the first node of the polygon in the box (you can switch between the two parameter input boxes by pressing the Tab key), then press Enter to confirm the starting position of the polygon.
+- Move the mouse to the map, and you can see that as the mouse moves, the coordinate values of the point are displayed in real-time in the following parameter box.
+Enter the coordinate values of the first node of the polygon in the box (you can switch between two parameter input boxes by pressing the Tab key) and then press Enter to determine the starting position of the polygon.

-- Move the mouse.
-You can see that as the mouse moves, the length of the line connecting the mouse position to the previous control point and its angle to the positive X-axis are displayed in real-time in the map.
-Type the length value and angle value in the parameter input box (you can switch between the two parameter input boxes by pressing the Tab key), then press Enter to execute the input and confirm the drawing of the first segment of the polygon.
+- Move the mouse, and you can see that as the mouse moves, the length of the line connecting the mouse position to the previous control point and its angle with the positive direction of the X-axis are displayed in real-time on the map.
+Type the length value and angle value in the parameter input boxes (you can switch between two parameter input boxes by pressing the Tab key), and press Enter to execute the input and determine the drawing of the first segment of the polygon.

-- Enter the distance (length) between the next node and the previous node, and the angle of the connecting line to the positive X-axis (you can switch between the two parameter input boxes by pressing the Tab key), then press Enter to draw the next segment of the polygon.
+- Enter the distance (length) between the next node and the previous node, and the angle between the connecting line and the positive direction of the X-axis (you can switch between two parameter input boxes by pressing the Tab key), then press Enter to draw the next segment of the polygon.

 - Repeat the above steps to continue drawing other segments of the polygon.

-- Right-click to end the current drawing operation.
+- Right-click the mouse to end the current drawing operation.

-The drawing process of a regular polygon is as shown below:
+The drawing process of a regular polygon is as shown in the following figure:

 ![]() |